 5. Removing it improves the flow of the text.

 Removing the words doesn’t seem to damage the flow of the chapter, which you’d expect, but improves it.
-Before these words, he was talking about people making a prophecy, and afterwards about the same thing.
-These words are out-of-place.
+Before these words, he was talking about people making prophetic utterances, and afterwards about the same thing.
+So these words are out-of-place.

 For these reasons, we seriously question the authenticity of these verses.
 It seems far more likely that these began as marginal notes written into a scroll by someone who felt strongly on the matter.
 These were then move into the main body of the text upon copying.
 This is called interpolation.

-However, we could be wrong, so the words are left place (crossed-out) for readers to see.
+However, we could be wrong, so the words are left in place (but crossed-out) for readers to see.